World watches in disbelief and horror as U.S. nears possible default

 All of Yellen's counterparts were aware of the potential global ramifications if the United States were to default on its debt - so aware, in fact, that many asked her privately for updates on the status of negotiations between the White House and House Republicans, according to one person familiar with the matter, who spoke on the condition of anonymity to reflect private conversations.
 Yellen told U.S. allies that she agreed that a default would be devastating and that resolving the debt ceiling was a top priority for the administration, the person said.

+On Friday, negotiations between the White House and House Republicans had been paused, according to two people familiar with the conversations.
+That news sent financial markets lower on Friday, a sign of investor unease that a protracted standoff could roil the economy.

-But well before that, the fight over the borrowing cap was alarming U.S. allies.
-Around the world, experts are watching in disbelief as the U.S. flirts with its first default, fearful of the potential international economic ramifications - and astonished by the global superpower's brush with self-sabotage.
+The fight over the borrowing cap has been alarming U.S. allies.
+Around the world, experts have been watching in disbelief as the U.S. flirts with its first default, fearful of the potential international economic ramifications - and astonished by the global superpower's brush with self-sabotage.

 Rich and poor nations alike fear a possible U.S. default, which would torpedo the financial markets and deal a massive blow to the dollar.
 Analysts say the impasse jeopardizes America's standing abroad.
 And foreign economists and policymakers are bewildered over why the United States has imposed a specific limit on its debt and then turned it into a political football.